dpPEScomp/pesdpcompetition.github.io/_pages/Prizes.md

 ---

+# Award & Prizes
+* Certifications for winners from IEEE DataPort.
+* Winner datasets promotion by IEEE DataPort.
+* Green channel to publish the data reports of winners in the IEEE Data Descriptions journal.
+* APC waiver for top3 place.
+* Peer-review waiver for all winners.

-# The following cash prize will be awarded.
+The following cash prize will be awarded:

 | Rank    | Number    | Prize    |
 | ------- | --------- | -------- |
 | 1st     | 1         | $ 4000   |